-Version 3.0.8 was released on 8th July 2007 by Andrew Sidwell, his first official release as Angband maintainer, after a long period of uncertainty for the game.
+Version 3.0.8 was released on 8th July 2007 by Anna Sidwell, her first official release as Angband maintainer, after a long period of uncertainty for the game.

 After Robert Rühlmann announced he no longer wanted the job of looking after Angband in October 2005, there was much discussion about who would be best for the job, with people nominating themselves or others (well, mostly others), and many discussions between candidates.
 Eventually, in March 2006, Robert chose Julian Lighton as his successor, as someone who shared Robert's goals for the future, had a long history with the game, and who had proven his credentials as a coder in his own variant, Sangband.